15 Best Campgrounds in Southern California

-Nothing caps off a California adventure like camping under the stars, and numerous campgrounds in Southern California deliver with big natural features and dark night skies.
+Nothing caps off a Southern California adventure like camping under the stars, and numerous campgrounds in the region deliver big natural features and dark night skies.
 From beach camping in the summer to winter camping in the desert, there's a Southern California campground to visit every month of the year.

 Stake your spot under the stars with our list of the best campgrounds in Southern California.

 1. Jumbo Rocks Campground, Joshua Tree National Park

 It's easy to see why Joshua Tree is a special place when spend a few nights camping here.
 Jumbo Rocks Campground is the largest campground in the park and gives you the best chance of securing a site.

 It's surrounded by namesake boulders and rock formations, make for easy exploration of the surreal desert landscape.
 And staying the night enables visitors to experience the magical sunsets of this boulder-rich region, as well as the incredibly dark night skies.

 The 124 sites at Jumbo Rocks cater to both tents and RVs, although no electric hookups are available.
 Visitors have access to vault toilets but need to bring their own water.
 The campground is centrally located in the park and near prominent features, including Skull Rock.

 Jumbo Rocks is one of several campgrounds within the park.
 And it's one of five that offers reservations during the peak season between October and May.
 Other reservable campgrounds include Black Rock, Cottonwood, Indian Cove, and Ryan Campground.
 Jumbo Rocks is the largest, and Indian Cove is the next largest, with over 100 sites also surrounded by monolithic rock formations.